Table of Contents

 Exploring the Enchanting Southwest: a Journey through Kayenta

-NOTE: An important note here is that Arizona does not observe daylight savings time, but the Navajo reservation does.
-Be sure to change your watch, otherwise you may be late for your tour check-in.
+NOTE: Keep in mind that Arizona doesn’t observe daylight savings time—but the Navajo Nation does.
+Make sure to adjust your watch so you don’t show up late for your tour check-in.

 Forrest Gump Point: A Journey to an Iconic Film Location in Monument Valley